repoze/repoze.formapi/src/repoze/formapi/README.txt

 Dynamic data objects
 --------------------

-We can bind a context object to a data object by using the dynamic data object.
+We can bind a context object to a data object by using a proxy object.
 This technique can be used to create edit or add-forms.

 To illustrate this, let's define a content object.
 We'll hardcode default values for simplicity.